etheleon/altimit/metamaps/README.md

 Introduction
 ======

-Each of the subdirectories are various tools used for the analysis of the community structures of the dataset discussed in the paper.
+Each of the subdirectories house the various tools used for the analysis of the community structures of the dataset discussed in the paper.

 Metamaps
 ------
-A standalone R package to generate metabolic plots, rarefaction curves
+A standalone R package to generate

-R package to generate rarefaction
+* Metabolic graphs
+* Rarefaction curves

 GLO
 -----
-Is a series of perl scripts to generate the GLOs Thresholded at top20% of the
+Is a series of perl scripts to generate the GLOs from tabular blast outputs *NOTE* Thresholded at top20% of the

-Dependencies
+###Dependencies
 NEO4j
 iomics4j

 How to set up NEO4j, iomics4j
+conf file